datanews/tik-tok/README.md

     * Runs [Livereload](http://livereload.com/) and will update the browser when changes are made.
 Requires installation of the Livereload application or the browser extensions.
 * `gulp watch`
     * Running tasks that automatically builds the source files when they are changes.

+### Testing

+Test should be run within the watch tasks described above, but you can run the tests manually with the following:

+    gulp test

+#### Cross-browser testing

+The project is setup to use [Testling](https://ci.testling.com/) for basic cross-browser support.
+The tests will get run when pushed up to Github.
+You can run them locally if you have installed the Testling command line tool (see above) with the following:

+    `testling`

 ### Build